ArnaudSchlumberger/MainBotPCB/README.md

 MainBotPCB is the PCB that will contain the majority of the  components and connections required for our main robot to work, hence the original name :) .

+NotesConception.md contains my notes while working on this project (in French)